veeto

 Key Takeaways

-• Expands CalWORKs protections for survivors of domestic violence, sexual assault, and stalking by requiring program waivers.
+• Expands CalWORKs protections for victims of domestic violence, sexual assault, and stalking.

-• Requires counties to provide standardized forms and resources to help abuse survivors access services by July 2026.
+• Mandates creation of standardized forms and materials to help abuse survivors access resources.

 Get Involved